ninoseki/jsac2023-sbom-workshop/docs/objectives.md

 - How to generate SBOM
 - Types of SBOM and SBOM's limitations
 - How to use SBOM for the vulnerability detection along with OSV

+## Notes

+Python and Java are hands-on subjects.
+Also a participant needs to write Python to solve a challenge.
+So at least minimal knowledge of Python is required to join.